 How is tongue-tie diagnosed?

 Tongue-tie is diagnosed by physical exam.
-Dr. Lieberman evaluates the patient’s ability to protrude the tongue beyond the lower dental ridge.
+Your physician evaluates the patient’s ability to protrude the tongue beyond the lower dental ridge.
 During protrusion, the tip of the tongue may become grooved and heart-shaped as the short frenulum pulls against the midline.

 How is tongue-tie treated?

 Two schools of thought exist regarding treating infants and children with tongue-tie.
 The first is a “wait and see” approach.
 It is possible that compensatory behaviors may allow children to develop normal speech and swallowing over time without treatment, thus avoiding surgery.

 Another approach is to perform a procedure known as a frenuloplasty at the time of diagnosis.
 Surgery may avoid speech problems that may develop and become more difficult to correct as the child grows older.
 Surgery may also avoid the other social and cosmetic effects of tongue-tie may persist, even with normal speech.
 Frenuloplasty is usually a simple procedure, lasting no more than a few minutes.
 In the newborn, this can be done in the office without sedation using local anesthetic.
 Older children will usually require a general anesthetic.
 Recovery is rapid, with resumption of breast -feeding or liquid diet immediately after surgery.